Asa0715/f26-lab05/SMELLS.md

 - **The fix can be small and keep behavior exactly the same.** I compared the two pricing versions, and they calculate in the same steps: compute the base price and round, then apply premium, long-booking and evening multipliers in that order, rounding after each one.
 So merging them into one does not change the result for any input.
 The behavior is truly preserved.
 - **The other two smells cannot be fixed with a small change.**
   - Smell 2 (God class): it needs to be split into several classes, which touches a lot of code.
-  - Smell 3 (factory): registerChannel, createNotificationChannel and the rest are exported public API.
-Removing them, or changing the ReservationManager constructor signature, would change behavior for outside callers.
+  - Smell 3 (factory): no test in the suite checks notifications, so after removing the factory the tests could not show that the same messages are still sent.
+It is also not on the path of a likely change: nobody has asked for a second channel.

 **What changed.** Files and methods you touched, and what the code does differently now.